egedursun/bimod-lab/README.md

 *Standalone Applications:*

 - **Django Mainframe (Server + Web Application)**
-  - For the main application and the frontend of the web application.
+  - For the main application and the frontend of the web application, the flag-ship.
-  - The flagship application for the Br6.in project.
 - **Electron Copilot (Desktop Application)**
   - For image and text-based management and manipulation within the OS and overall system usage.
-  - Can also understand the context of the browsers while the user is actively using the browser and OS.
 - **Progressive Web App (PWA) (Android & iOS Application)**
   - Connecting an exported assistant and chatting with the assistant.
-  - Communicating with STT and TTS services.
-  - Sending and receiving messages from the assistant.
-  - Sending and receiving files from the assistant.
-  - Sending and receiving images from the assistant.
-  - For the assistant to track location & other data.
-  - For the assistant to be able to send notifications & reminders.

 ---